Economics to trump politics in Turkey's rift with Iran

 But diplomats and analysts say the long-term impact will be minimal as Turkey needs Iranian gas and sanctions-hit Tehran desperately needs export markets.

-Turkey’s imports from Iran were nearly $10 billion in 2014 and its exports totalled around $4 billion.
+Turkey’s imports from Iran were nearly $10 billion in 2014and its exports totaled around $4 billion.

 “This would be a huge financial disincentive for Turkey joining a great anti-Iran bandwagon,” said one Ankara-based diplomat, expressing surprise at the harshness of Erdogan’s criticism.